Who we are

 Arthology derives its name from the suffix “-ology”, meaning “the study of.”
 As its name suggests, Arthology is not just an exhibition platform, but a sustained inquiry into the ways art intersects with material, memory, and meaning.
 Founded in 2019 in Zhengzhou, China, Arthology operates as both a curatorial studio and a cross-cultural research platform that engages with contemporary craft, visual culture, and exhibition-making as critical methods.

 In 2021, Arthology expanded to London, where it established a new branch to deepen its engagement with international artists and audiences.
-Wei Mo, the founder, serves as CEO of the London branch, while Tian Meng was appointed Director.
-Together, they oversee a curatorial programme that bridges geographies and sensibilities — fostering collaborations between East and West, tradition and experimentation, research and emotion.
+The team oversee curatorial programmes that bridge geographies and sensibilities — fostering collaborations between East and West, tradition and experimentation, research and emotion.

 At Arthology, exhibitions are not final statements, but propositions — open-ended, iterative, and grounded in material intelligence.
 The platform supports solo and group exhibitions, artist residencies, publishing projects, and academic partnerships, always with a focus on long-view thinking and sensitive curatorial rhythm.